Highest Parabens in Pregnant Women found in U.S. City

 One of the greatest sources of long-term exposure environmental parabens is found from women’s make-up.
 However, many other types of deodorants, skin creams, shampoos, shaving gels and various pharmaceuticals will often contain parabens.
 The parabens are typically added to provide a preservative effect.

 Furthermore, because of the widespread use of these products, parabens are increasingly being released into our environment.
-As a result, much of our food supply is now contaminated with trace levels of these chemicals.
-We discussed the research in this article.
+As a result, now much of our food is contaminated with trace levels of paraben chemicals.

 What’s so bad about parabens?